-Technology companies such as Github, Palo Alto Networks, and Airbnb rely on ZenGRC as their go-to unified platform to manage controls across multiple frameworks, and a dashboard that lets CISOs monitor key performance indicators for compliance and IT security efforts.GET A DEMO
+Technology companies such as Github, CA Technologies, and Airbnb rely on ZenGRC as their go-to unified platform to manage controls across multiple frameworks, and a dashboard that lets CISOs monitor key performance indicators for compliance and IT security efforts.GET A DEMO

 Technology firms today face an enormously volatile environment.
 Large corporations’ demand for technology services is high, and the range of services they want is diverse: data storage, payroll processing, document management, audit management, and so forth.

 That is a large opportunity for technology firms, and the cloud is a fantastic vehicle to help them meet those corporate customers’ needs.
 The firms can provision services to their customers on an as-needed basis; customers get to save money on equipment purchases, time on implementation, or manpower on maintenance.